vinPopulaire/SRPtool/README.md

 ## To run on your machine

 - .env file on root folder
-- data_files folder on commands folder
+- data_files folder on root folder

 ## To add your letsencrypt certificate